fotonauts/activr/README.md

 Async
 =====

-Activr permits you to plug any job system to run some part if Activr's code asynchronously.
+You can plug a job system to run some parts of Activr's code asynchronously.

 Possible hooks are:

-  - `:route_activity` - An activity must me routed by the Dispatcher
+  - `:route_activity` - An activity is routed by the dispatcher
-  - `:timeline_handle` - An activity must be handled by a timeline
+  - `:timeline_handle` - An activity is handled by a timeline

-For example, here is the default `:route_activity` hook handler when [Resque](https://github.com/resque/resque) is detected in a Rails application:
+For example, here is the default `:route_activity` hook handler that is provided out of the box when [Resque](https://github.com/resque/resque) is detected in a Rails application:

 ```ruby